 Schedule of Classes

 specific school, department, instructor, or to view all classes offered for that semester.
 This menu also provides class times and days as well as a printable version.

 other purpose, may be obtained from the Office of the Registrar upon written authorization by the student.
 Written requests for transcripts are accepted by mail, fax, or walk-in.
 Email requests are not accepted by the University.
 As a safeguard against improper disclosure of academic information, no transcript request will be accepted over the telephone.
-The request form may be obtained from the Registrar website http://www.cookman.edu/academics/registrar/index.html or in the office lobby.
+The request form may be obtained from the office lobby or the Registrar’s web page at the following link: http://www.cookman.edu/academics/registrar/index.html.
 Bethune-Cookman University also

 A transcript of a student's record, received from another university or college, becomes a permanent part of the student's file at Bethune-Cookman.
 The transcript cannot be forwarded to another institution.
 Should a student need a copy of his/her high school transcript, he or she must make an original request from the institution.

 Proper withdrawal from the University will result in a notation of “W” being placed beside each course the student enrolled in the semester or summer term of the withdrawal.
 Failure to properly withdraw will result in F grades for each course.
-Click here for the Student Withdrawal Form.

 Students that must leave the University without completing the Student Withdrawal Form must send a written statement to the Office of the Registrar by email or fax stating that they are withdrawing for the semester or else receive failing grades in all courses.
 It is the responsibility of the student to contact the offices of Student Accounts and Financial Aid in order to take care of any financial obligations to the University.